Best Adoption Guide for Idaho Foster-to-Adopt Families (2026)

 What DHW orientation doesn't cover in sufficient depth:

 The Adoption Assistance Agreement negotiation: DHW caseworkers can initiate the AAA process, but many foster parents don't know to ask about it early, before reunification is ruled out.
-If a child qualifies for special needs designation, the AAA negotiation should begin well before the finalization hearing is scheduled.
+If a child may qualify for special needs designation, raise the AAA with DHW well before the finalization hearing is scheduled and confirm what must be completed.
 The guide explains what special needs designation means in Idaho, what the AAA covers, and how to initiate the negotiation process.

 The legal adoption process: DHW pre-service training explains foster care; it does not explain the District Court adoption process in Idaho.
 The petition, the hearing, the finalization — these are legal proceedings, not DHW administrative processes.
 Your caseworker is not your attorney and cannot advise you on the legal steps.

-ICWA compliance during adoption: If the child you're fostering has any Native American heritage, ICWA compliance during the adoption petition is your responsibility (through your attorney), not DHW's ongoing responsibility in the same way it was during placement.
+ICWA compliance during adoption: If there is reason to know the child you're fostering may be an Indian child, ICWA compliance during the adoption petition is your responsibility (through your attorney), not DHW's ongoing responsibility in the same way it was during placement.
 The guide's ICWA chapter explains what changes at the adoption petition stage.

 Post-finalization administrative steps: After the judge signs the finalization decree, DHW's involvement in your case effectively ends.
 The Bureau of Vital Records amended birth certificate process, the Social Security update, the federal adoption tax credit filing — none of these are DHW's responsibility to explain, and none of them are automatically handled by the court.